skx/Redis--SQLite/README.md

 should continue to work.

-This module is compatible with the original Redis client-library, providing you're only using simple key-operations, and set-primitives.
+This module is compatible with the original Redis client-library, providing you're only performing SET-related operations, and simple operations.

-Specifically this means we do not support any use of Hashes, ZSETS, or clustering methods.
+Specifically this means we do not support the following:

+* Hashes.
+* Hyperlog
+* Lists.
+* Pub/Sub
+* Scripting
+* Transactions.
+* Zsets.

 MOTIVATION